- 5th Avenue, New York

 - P.C.
 Hooftstraat, Amsterdam

 - Calle Serrano, Madrid

-While it may have been recently invaded by suburban mall favorites likes the Disney Store, Abercrombie & Fitch and H&M, Fifth Avenue remains New York's (and one of the world's) best shopping street.
-It's still home to landmark department stores, designer boutiques, and spectacular window displays, especially around Christmas times.
+While it may have recently been invaded by suburban mall favorites likes the Disney Store, Abercrombie & Fitch and H&M, Fifth Avenue remains New York's (and the world's) best shopping street.
+It's still home to landmark department stores, designer boutiques, and spectacular window displays, especially at around Christmas time.